Updated May 26, 2023

-- It also provides the capabilities for fault tolerance to be used for Dstreams quite similar to RDDs so long as the copy of the data is available and therefore any state can be recomputed or brought back to the original state by making use of Spark’s lineage graph over the set of RDDs.
+- It also provides the capabilities for fault tolerance to be used for Dstreams quite similar to RDDs so long as the copy of the data is available, and therefore any state can be recomputed or brought back to the original state by making use of Spark’s lineage graph over the set of RDDs.
 The point to be pondered here is that the Dstreams is used to translate the basic operations on their underlying set of RDDs.
 These RDD based transformations are done and computed by the Spark Engine.
 The Dstream operations are used to provide the basic level of details and give the developer a high level of API for development purposes.

 Advantages of Spark Streaming

 There are various reasons why the use of Spark streaming is an added advantage.
-We are going to discuss some of them in our post here.

-- Performance: Due to its in-memory computation technique which makes use of the internal memory more than the external hard disk the performance of Spark is very good and efficient when compared to other Hadoop systems.
+- Performance: Due to its in-memory computation technique, which makes use of the internal memory more than the external hard disk, the performance of Spark is very good and efficient when compared to other Hadoop systems.

 Spark Streaming Operations

 The same way data is transformed from the set of RDDs here also the data is transformed from DStreams, and it offers many transformations that are available on the normal Spark RDDs.
 Some of them are:

 - Map(): This is used to return a new form of Dstream when each element is passed through a function.

 - flatMap(): This one is similar to the map, but each item is mapped to 0 or more mapped units.